moorepants/learn-multibody-dynamics/orientation.rst

    A.dcm(B)

 So each pair of reference frames are aware of its orientation partner (or partners).
-Now that we've established orientaitons between :math:`N` and :math:`A` and :math:`A` and :math:`B`, we might want to know the relationships between :math:`B` and :math:`N`.
+Now that we've established orientations between :math:`N` and :math:`A` and :math:`A` and :math:`B`, we might want to know the relationships between :math:`B` and :math:`N`.
 Remember that matrix multiplication of the two successive direction cosine matrices provides the answer: